moondance-labs/tanssi-docs/builders/manage/sudo/impersonate.md

 4. Select the desired pallet for the call to submit.
 In this case, it is the **utility** pallet
 5. Select the **dispatchAs** method
 6. Select **system** from the dropdown
 7. Select the **signed** origin.
-This indicates we want the origin of the transaction to be the account we specify rather than root
+This sets the origin of the transaction to be the specified account rather than root
 8. Select the desired pallet for the call to submit.
 In this case, it is the **balances** pallet
 9. Select the **transferAllowDeath** method
 10. Specify the destination account for the balance transfer